JoyceTerra/myparcel-voice-assistant/README.md

 ## Alexa Skill

+  Since our skill is not published, you need to create you own Alexa skill.

   In order to create a custom skill for Alexa it is neccesary to have an Amazon Developer account at https://developer.amazon.com/alexa

   There you can select Alexa Skills Kit and choose to start a new skill.
   Once a new skill is created it requires an invocation name - this is used as a trigger for the specific skill.
 In our case "my parcel" is used as invocation name.
 A user can say "Alexa, open my parcel" to trigger a launch request or "Alexa, ask my parcel to ..." in order to trigger an intent request.